Wind power in Finland: Growth

 After 2017 Finnish renewable energy subsidies lapsed after two years of record growth in wind installations.
 The government had started negotiations about an auction system to replace them, but did not complete the process before the previous system expired.
 2018 was expected to see little growth in wind generation as a result.

 In late 2018 the Government held an auction for up to 1.4 TWh of annual renewable electricity generation.
 All the bids received were for wind projects.
 In March 2019 the results were announced with seven projects totaling 1.36 TWh accepted.
-The average winning premium was 2.49 €/MWh, with successful bids ranging from 1.27 to 3.97 €/MWh.
+The average winning premium was €2.49 /MWh, with successful bids ranging from 1.27 to €3.97 /MWh.

 By 2020 the wind power sector was again booming, but this time without subsidies.
 Finnish Wind Power Association estimated 18 GW of wind power projects in 2020, with 7% of those under construction and 40% with planning permission.
 By the end of 2021, more than 1 GW of unsubsidised wind power was to be commissioned, with a further estimated 1.3 GW and 1.2 GW coming online in the next two years.

 Offshore wind

 Finland has a single offshore wind farm, the 44 MW Tahkoluoto offshore wind farm, owned by Suomen Hyötytuuli.
 It is located near Pori, with an initial pilot turbine constructed in 2010 and the other ten turbines in 2017.
 An extension with a further 40 turbines is planned.
 A demonstration project with two deep water wind turbines received a 30 million grant and is planned to be constructed in 2023-26 before the main extension.

 In 2022 Metsähallitus held a tender for an offshore wind farm in Korsnäs.
 Vattenfall won the tender to construct the 1.3 GW wind farm which is projected to produce approximately 5 TWh of electricity per year.
 The wind farm is expected to be commissioned in the early 2030s.
+In late 2023, Metsähallitus and Vattenfall agreed to expand the project area in line with a draft regional plan, allowing up to 2 GW of capacity.

-Further auctions are planned for 2023 and 2024, with zones for four offshore wind sites to be leased in Finnish territorial waters by Metsähallitus.
-Wind farms outside territorial waters in the exclusive economic zone do not require a lease and such wind farms are also in planning.
+Further auctions are planned for 2023 and 2024, with zones for five offshore wind sites to be leased in Finnish territorial waters by Metsähallitus.
+An auction for the first two areas totaling 3 GW was announced in late 2023 and was estimated to take a year.
+A process for the other three areas was to be confirmed in 2024.

+In May 2024 the government decided to reject all 16 applications for offshore wind farms outside territorial waters in the exclusive economic zone until new legislation has been passed.
+Legislation is still being prepared and the fear was that granting applications now would undermine the new law.
+Exploration is still allowed to continue.
+This is expected to slow down the projects under development in the EEZ.